cmade/Mid-Mod2_project/README.md

 Font Awesome was also used.

-And data hard coded from the github api.
+Data hard coded from the github api.

+Wireframe created using Figma: https://www.figma.com/file/IX2vOv4iitso6jQvbIQyAj/Wireframe_Mid_Mod2_Project?node-id=0%3A1

 # The approach was taken